PARIJAH DIARIES 13

 There is only one God!

-There were demons everywhere, says Masha.
+There were demons everywhere! says Masha.

-I decided that this demon must be a Divoc, which is not only the Hebrew word for demon, but the word ‘covid’ spelled backwards.
-In other words, there was a reason I was seeing it now.
-I’d been bristling with horror from the beginning of the covid campaign — I knew what it was; a friend on the inside called me a couple of months in, but I’d long since worked it out for myself.
-It’s not difficult, if you’ve ever peeped beneath the skirts of society, as Joe Orton put it.
-It’s not rocket science — it’s not even virology, truth be told, because they tore up everything we knew and substituted a crude and contradictory simulacrum, enough merely to fool the masses, and as with all their false flags the story falls apart under the slightest critical scrutiny.
-But it was working; the island had just shut down again; back in the UK my blood relatives were getting themselves shot up with experimental injections full of undeclared ingredients.
-And this Divoc, it seemed to me, was here to to show off.
-I think it sought me out because I know what we’re on the verge of; the visit was pure narcissistic display.
+I’d called the thing a Divoc, because it’s not only more or less ‘dibbuck’, the Hebrew word for demon, I believe, but ‘Covid’ spelled backwards as well.
+Obviously, there was a reason I was seeing it now.
+I’d been bristling with horror from the beginning of the Covid campaign — I knew what it was; a well-connected friend called me a couple of weeks into the lockdown and we talked through the night, not that there was much he needed to tell me because I’d worked it out for myself, which was not difficult, if you’ve ever peeped beneath the skirts of society, as Joe Orton put it.
+It’s not rocket science — not even virology, truth be told, because they tore up everything we knew about disease and substituted a crude and contradictory simulacrum, enough merely to fool the masses, which is never difficult.
+As with all their false flags and fear-porn, the story falls apart under the slightest critical scrutiny.

-Always answer a question with a question.
+Always answer a question with a question, my friend taught me.

-So I understood why I was having this experience.
-Above all, the thing which seems so sleazily demonic about the covid psy-op, which seems like a signature or invisible watermark certifying the origins of the production — is its preoccupation with extracting consent; the seduction of the victim into destroying themselves.
-No one forces them to take the shot; they do it of their own volition.
+Above all, the thing which seems so sleazily demonic about the Covid psy-op, like a signature or invisible watermark certifying the origins of the operation — is its preoccupation with extracting consent; the seduction of the victim into destroying themselves.
+No one forces them to take the shot; they do it of their own accord.
 For the best of reasons, they think; to protect others.
-And they do it so they can work, or travel, or feed their family, or have a social life — whatever the reason, they consent.
+Or so that they can work, or travel, or feed their family, or have a social life — whatever the reason, they consent.
 Nobody has to pin them down and rape them with a needle.
-They do it to themselves.
-The liability, the karma, is theirs.
+They stand in line, and they roll up their sleeves.
+The liability, the karma, then, is theirs.

 And I do.
 Oh, I do.